dominiksalvet/gitpack/GUIDE.md

 ## Examples

-If you are interested in examples of projects using GitPack, take a look at the [gitpack topic](https://github.com/topics/gitpack).
+If you are interested in **examples of projects using GitPack**, take a look at the [gitpack topic](https://github.com/topics/gitpack).